 1. How it works

 - Enoxaparin may be used to reduce the risk of blood clots or for the treatment of unstable angina or a heart attack.

-- Enoxaparin is an anticoagulant that works by binding to and accelerating the activity of antithrombin III.
-This inhibits the activity of clotting factors Xa and IIa, that are involved in the formation of blood clots.
+- Enoxaparin works by binding to and accelerating the activity of antithrombin III, a substance that inhibits the activity of certain clotting factors, specifically Xa and IIa, that are involved in the formation of blood clots.
 Thrombin production is decreased which prevents fibrin clot formation.
 Blood remains free-flowing and less likely to clot.